coopsymbiotic/coop.symbiotic.fieldconditions/README.md

 In some ways, it is similar to how the state_province/country fields work, but for custom fields.

-The extension is still fairly experimental.
+The extension is fairly stable, but still has a few rough edges.

 Similar extensions: